Patchethium/Anthium/README.md

 # build the frontend
 pnpm build
 ```
-then launch the server with
+then launch the server
 ```shell
 cd ..

 flask run
 ```

-Finally, open [localhost:5000](http://localhost:5000) in the browser, and you may find the demo page.
+open [localhost:5000](http://localhost:5000) in the browser, and you may find the demo page.

 ## Development of the web GUI